nvsx/t3install/README.md

 # t3install

-Setting up TYPO3
+*Setting up TYPO3*

+This repo contains the source code and a list of steps under "guide".

-## List of contents
+## List of guides

 1. Setting up the environment
-	- steps/1-environment.md
+	- guide/1-environment.md

 2. Setup: Install TYPO3
-	- steps/2-setup.md
+	- guide/2-setup.md

 3. Create a website
-	- steps/3-sitepackage.md
+	- guide/3-sitepackage.md

+***